kodi022/kRisingLava-Source/README.md

 /lava (option)

 (start) : starts the rising lava gamemode, requires a minigame

 (stop) : pauses the rising lava gamemode

 (reset) : resets the environment to gamemode's defaults

 /lavasetwins (name) (number)
      will set a given players wins to a given number (probably doesnt work)

 ## Environment customization
-This plugin automates these environment variables:
-  Water Height
-  Sky Color
-  Fog Color
-  Sunlight Color
-  Time of Day
+This plugin automates Water Height, Sky Color, Fog Color, Sunlight Color, Time of Day and Sun Angle
-  Sun Angle

 Any other variable is free to edit.
 ## Possible bugs/issues
-     - can semi-rarely run into random errors that shut plugin  off
      - Commands may not actually help
      - Could bug with multiple minigames
-     - If cpu is too slow it could miss minigame data updates
+     - If cpu is too slow it could miss minigame data updates (just theory)
      - The water can definitely get too fast 2+ minutes in, but you shouldnt usually be alive at that point anyway